magnusdahlgren/magnetizer/content/001-my-first-blogpost.md

-This is my first blogpost!
+This is my first article!
 It rocks!

 <!-- 7/8/2019 -->